SmashleyG/odin-recipes/README.md

-# The Odin Project Part 1 - Basic Recipe website
+# The Odin Project - Basic Recipe website

 This project is to design a basic recipe website that will have a content page that links to several recipe webpages.